Skip to main content

 Dr Paul Brennan

-Paul's research combines molecular, epidemiology and clinical investigation to guide rationale innovation to improve patient care.
-He applies this strategy to improving diagnosis, treatment and outcomes for people with brain tumours, and traumatic brain or spinal injuries.
+Paul is Reader and Honorary Consultant Neurosurgeon at the University of Edinburgh and NHS Lothian.
+His research combines molecular, epidemiology and clinical investigation to guide rationale innovation to improve patient care.
+Paul applies this strategy to improving diagnosis, treatment and outcomes for people with brain tumours, and brain or spinal injuries.

 As founder eoSurgical Ltd Paul has also led innovation in surgical simulation training around the world.
 In the laboratory Paul probes mechanistic hypotheses generated by using large scale clinical data to drive discovery science.
 He collaborates on bringing innovative technologies to the clinic, developing the clinical and scientific evidence for adoption in routine care.